IISERM/oppcell/README.md

 6. You should be able to see the site.
 Make changes as necessary, and check using `bundle exec jekyll serve`.
 7. **When you are happy, use the files generated in `_site` and place in the production server.** Make sure you have set the `baseurl` in `_config.yaml` as discussed in [Important Info](#important-info).
 8. Make sure you update `README.md` if necessary.

+## Publishing

+Publishing is done by using `sftp` to put files generated in `_site` onto the oppcell server.
+The login details needs to be provided by the faculty incharge of the OppCell to the webdev.
+Contact the CC for the same.